oracle-actions/setup-java/README.md

 # oracle-actions/setup-java

-Download and set up a JDK built by Oracle for GitHub Actions ready-to-use in your workflow.
+This action downloads a JDK built by Oracle (Oracle JDK or Oracle OpenJDK build), and installs it using [`actions/setup-java`](https://github.com/actions/setup-java).

 ## Supported GitHub Actions Virtual Environments